mdecrevoisier/Splunk-input-windows-baseline/README.md

-# Splunk advanced input configuration file for Windows
+# Splunk advanced input configuration for Windows

+## Project goal
+**Splunk-input-windows-baseline** provides a unique `input.conf` configuration file that enables Windows advanced log collection using the *Splunk Universal Forwarder* agent.

-## Project purpose
+## Project features
-**Splunk-input-windows-baseline** provides a unique `input.conf` configuration file that enables advanced collection of Windows logs using the *Splunk Universal Forwarder* agent.
-However, it does not stick only to the `Security` event log as most of the online public sources.
-Instead, it provides the following **special features**:
+Conversely to a lot of online public resources, this configuration does not stick only to the `Security` event log and does not follow Microsoft [very generic policies](https://learn.microsoft.com/en-us/windows-server/identity/ad-ds/plan/security-best-practices/audit-policy-recommendations).
+Indeed, it was designed with a precise approach to collect only what is relevant in regards of detection, incident response and forensic purposes.
+Besides others things, it provides the following **special features**:
 * **Instant deployment** on any host, independently of its type or role: domain controller, server or workstation.
 This allows to not miss any event in case a specific role or feature is activated on a host and at the same time to simplify maintenance operations.
 * **Allow list approach**: only known and necessary events are collected to limit license impact
 * Coverage for more than **70 native event logs** (including `RDP, BitLocker, AppLocker, PowerShell, WinRM, Defender, Printer, NTLM, VHD, Firewall, OpenSSH, SYSMON, Scheduled tasks`).